compsocialscience/summer-institute/tom.md

 ## Annual Conference

 The TOM Annual Conference brings together leading scholars, practitioners, and emerging researchers to present cutting-edge work on digital technologies, polarization, and open-mindedness.
 The conference is held at Duke University and is free to attend.
-The confirmed date for the 2026 annual conference is **Thursday, April 2**.
+The inaugural 2026 annual conference took place on **Thursday, April 2** at Duke University.

-## 2026 Conference Photos
+## 2026 Conference

 <div id="tomPhotoCarousel" class="carousel slide mb-4" data-ride="carousel">
   <ol class="carousel-indicators">